Tag Archives: Hong Kong horror-comedy

 Sandra Ng

-About the only on-going narrative thread is the continuing reappearance of a ‘good’ hopping vampire child, who regularly helps out Lam and his two pupils, although this kiddy-corpse only really serves as light relief.
+About the only ongoing narrative thread is the continued reappearance of a ‘good’ hopping vampire child, who regularly helps out One-Eyebrow Priest and his two pupils, although this kiddy-corpse only really serves as light relief.

 Hopping vampire kid